Who is Jane Campion, the only woman nominated for an Oscar for best direction for Power of the Dog?

 Who is Jane Campion?

-champion, one New Zealand female director from WellingtonShe is the first woman to run twice for best directionafter being taken into account in 1993 by piano (The piano Lesson).
+champion, one New Zealand female director from WellingtonShe is the first woman to run twice for best addressafter being taken into account in 1993 by piano (The piano Lesson).

 Most of his work has been carried out outside his country, in Australiawhere you currently reside, and in U.S.